rfdavid/rfdavid.github.io/_posts/2021-12-20-design-space-for-gnn.markdown

 The paper show a nice visualization using violin plot for the experiments.

-![](/assets/images/design-space-results.png "GNN design space results")
+![](/assets/images/design-space-results.png "GNN design space results") _Figure 3: Boxplot of the results.
+Image extracted from {% cite you2020design %}_

 Each plot represents the distribution of the rank.
 For example, the first graph is the distribution of the experiments for batch normalization.
 By evaluating